bhavyaEE/RISCV-CPU/README.md

 To avoid pipelining hazard, instead of adding hazard unit, we chose to add NOP instructions to ensure that register values have already be written back to register file, and the next instruction has been decided (in **Branch** situation).
 This is shown in detail in **Machine Code Explaination** previously.

 ## Pipelining Debugging and Combining with Reference Code - Riya and Bhavya

+During debugging we noticed whilst analysing gtkwave that further NOPs would be required; thus we made a slight change to the machine code outlined at the start to have 5 NOPs between every instruction rather than 2 shown below.

 Final Cpu Diagram: